epfl-ada/ada-2022-project-abracadabra/README.md

  - How many people change their political opinions ?
 Does it stem from different gaming viewing habits ?
 Is it linked to particular political events ?

  ## Proposed additional datasets
- *List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.
-It is your responsibility to check that what you propose is feasible.*

  We will be using the Youniverse dataset.
 We downloaded the all of the data on a *postgres* database, which is stored on a hard drive (327GB).
 We stored all indices on a separate SSD (215GB).
 We did this because we don't have enough space on our personal computers, but we want to be able to use as musch of the data as we see fit.
 This also greatly speeds up our computations, as we can get queries directly from the database, using multiple cores, instead of using pandas.

  We might want to use a dataset containing a timeline of political events between 2005 and 2019, to try and relate political interest to particular events (such as the american presidential elections).
 But this will only happen if we have achieved our primary goal.